Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Frustrating to find replies to specific orders

-After placing an order, users can send follow-up questions through that order’s page.
-Because replies from Feelgood are important and time-sensitive, we send users an email for each new reply.
+After placing an order, users can send follow-up questions through its own page.
+Since replies from Feelgood are important and time-sensitive, we send users an email for each new reply.

-Through a mistake, the email template didn’t include a link to the order page, forcing users to dig through their order history to find the order with the new reply.
+Through a mistake, the email template didn’t include a link to the order page.
+This forced users to dig through their order history to find the order with the new reply.

-We fixed this by adding a this link in the email and also highlighting orders with new replies directly in the portal.
+We solved this by adding the link to the email template, but we also started highlighting orders with new replies directly in the portal.
+Now, users didn’t have to check their inboxes.

 A list of orders in the Feelgood Web Portal.

-Orders with new replies marked with so called “Stickers”.
+Orders with new replies marked with yellow so called “Stickers” back in 2018.

-Since its release, the portal has been continuously updated with requested features:
+Since its release, the portal has been continuously updated with requested features.
+Here are four examples.

 Sign in using BankID

-From a business perspective, support for BankID was essential.
-Many client companies require it.
+From a business and security perspective, support for BankID was essential.
+Many potential client companies require it.

 English language support

-Some client companies have a lots of native English-speaking employees.
-Apart from improved accessibility this feature was good for business.
+Some of Feelgood’s client companies have a lot of native English-speaking employees.
+This feature was great for business.

 Manage invoice data